mp3juice-fm/free-mp3-download/README.md

-# free-mp3-download
+# MP3Juice
+## Free MP3 Downloader

-This is a repo for any usefull scripts and API's from mp3juice.fm
+This is a free repo for [MP3Juice](https://mp3juice.fm) API scripts.
+It is still in development, if you wish scripts create an issue here and i will try to create them.